-So years ago, when I was watching my Zia Maria putting together this salad, I wondered what had happened to her cooking skills!
+So years ago, when I was watching my Zia Maria putting together this tuna, egg and tomato salad, I wondered what had happened to her cooking skills!
 I had always loved tuna and tomato salads, but the addition of hard boiled eggs was making me question her judgment, and I actually voiced my opinion to my aunt, saying something to the effect of, “I don’t think I’m going to like this!”
-I don’t recall what she responded, but she did make me try it.
-I was stunned–it was impossibly delicious!
-I was puzzled beyond words as to how something I thought would taste horrifically bad, could taste so good!
+I don’t recall what she responded, but she did make me try it and I was stunned–it was impossibly delicious!
+How something I thought would taste horrifically bad, taste so good?
+Truly, I was puzzled!

-I remember being very excited to make the salad for my father when I came home, and he loved it too, so here’s hoping you feel the same way!
-Just don’t knock it ’til you try it!
+I remember being very excited to make the tuna, egg and tomato salad for my father when I came home.
+He loved it too, so here’s hoping you feel the same way!

 Zia Maria’s Tuna, Egg and Tomato Salad

 - 1 can of good quality tuna with olive oil